foreverbell/steps/README.md

 		]
 	]

-here, the `"*"` is reversed for historical reasons.
+here, the `"*"` is reserved for historical reasons.

 # Example